codam-coding-college/spark-sessions/pipex/SparkSession - pipex.md

-# Spark Session: minishell
+# Spark Session: pipex
-*updated: 30/06/2021*
+*updated: 12/08/2021*

 Project description:
-> Create a simple shell
+> Create a simple program that handles redirections and pipes.
+An introductifor the bigger UNIX projects that are to come.
 ## Topics
 1. Processes
 2. fork